 Should we use legs in a street fight?

-Does it make sense to use a war tank during a field battle (against similar war machines)?
-Of course, but only if:
+Does it make sense to use a bazooka in a battle field (against similar war machines)?
+Of course yes, but only if:

 - It is in good conditions

 In all the other cases the risks become greater than the advantages: perfect, for the kicks is the same.

 Why is dangerous to abuse of legs in a street fight

 - Maintain balance (read Kick without losing balance: another trick)